easypropertylistings/Easy-Property-Listings/readme.txt

 == Changelog ==

+= 3.3.2 May TBA, 2019 =

+* Fix: Missing post wrapper classes for iThemes builder and Heuman theme when using Listing Template extensions and masonry effect.

 = 3.3.1 May 27, 2019 =

 * Tweak: Grid CSS tweaked when using Enhanced CSS option with some themes.